wand3/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Add execute permission to thr owner of the file hello add execute permission to owner and group owner, and read to other users Adds execute permission to everybody
+Sets permission to only other users
+Sets permission to -rwxr-x-wx